b4mboo/prophet/README.md

     git config --global github.login your_github_login_1234567890
     git config --global github.password your_github_password_1234567890

-Pullermann runs `git gc` after every run to clean up potential remains and start the garbage collector.
-If you are making heavy use of Pullermann, think about running something like `git gc --aggressive --prune=now` every now and then.
+Prophet runs `git gc` after every run to clean up potential remains and start the garbage collector.
+If you are making heavy use of Prophet, think about running something like `git gc --aggressive --prune=now` every now and then.